FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ### Relevant Upper Bound

-The relevant upper bound is the smallest intended load value that is classified at the end of the search as an upper bound (see Appendix A) for the given search goal.
+The relevant upper bound is the smallest trial load value that is classified at the end of the search as an upper bound (see Appendix A) for the given search goal.
 This is a REQUIRED attribute.